abasired/Traffic_sign_classifier/writeup_template.md

 ### Analysis of Model on Test images

 My model has a tough time recognizing harder images like pedestrians, road work.
 Any suggestions u are most welcome.

+### Interesting observations

+* If we observe that training error is getting worse with dropout, reduce the number of dropouts in the network.

+* Equalization of image did not help much in data augmentation.

+* Training set seemed to be derived from data augmentation techniques to begin with.
+Hence test set from internet seems like a different distribution.
+Is this correct in your opinion?

+* Reorganizing some amount of data from test set could have improved our model.